josephrclick/synapse/docs/research-reports/makefile-review.md

 ## Conclusion

-The current Makefile and docker-compose.yml provide a solid foundation for the Capture-v3 project.
+The current Makefile and docker-compose.yml provide a solid foundation for the Synapse project.
 However, implementing the recommended improvements will:

 1. **Reduce developer friction** through better error handling and cross-platform compatibility
 2. **Improve reliability** with proper healthchecks and service dependencies